I don’t use social media much outside of work.

-And while it sometimes makes me feel like a bit of an outcast, as if by not posting, I lack the talent to create something beautiful or inspirational, I also probably don’t feel the same level of pressure to make my life appear just as great as someone else’s—with their perfectly lit and filtered photos.
+And while it sometimes might make those of us who shun social media feel like a bit of an outcast—as if by not posting, we lack the talent to create something beautiful or inspirational—we also probably don’t feel the same level of pressure to make our lives appear just as great as someone else’s, with their perfectly lit and filtered photos.

-And on top of that, I am guilty of always taking photos—at family events, or while traveling, or just during random special moments.
+And on top of that, I do take photos on occasion.
 I see a beautiful sunset, and I scramble to grab the camera.
 My dog does something hilarious, and I whip out my phone.

 And as Muller talks about this concept in his video, he’s outside with a gorgeous view of a city in the backdrop—and I think about what I’d do if I were standing in that very same spot.

 Would I stand there, and breathe, and take it all in, and watch the sun go down?
-Would I appreciate the tiny dots of light from streetlights blinking on against the pink-purple-blue hues of dusk?
-Would I pause to feel the crisp air against my cheeks, to smell the outside—the dust, the trees, the scent of the air when it’s not choked with city pollution—and to admire just being there, alone, to witness the day’s transition?
+Would I appreciate the tiny dots of light—streetlights blinking on against the pink-purple-blue hues of dusk?
+Would I pause to feel the crisp air against my cheeks, to smell the outside—the dust, the trees, the scent of the air when it’s not choked with city pollution—and witness, alone, the day’s transition?

-The moment I felt fully confronted by this notion, I realized how much of my life I’ve been wasting on a future self who will never really give a sh*t.
+The moment I felt fully confronted by this notion, I realized how much of our lives we really are wasting on a future self who will never really care.

-Muller forced me to take a magnifying glass to how I spend my moments when he said this:
+Muller forces us to take a magnifying glass to how we spend our moments when he said this:

 “Years ago this economist Daniel Kahneman talked about the ‘tyranny of the remembering self.’
 He was basically saying that the way we think of our lives is by thinking back on it, by remembering what’s happened to us.
 And so when we go on holidays, we often have to take that picture or get that sunset and stuff—this was in the days before social media.